lmikolajczak/goexrates/README.md

 ### **Important note**

-Currently this API is available [here](http://goexrates.mikolajczakluq.com) but it might change at any time.
-I created it for **.go** learning purposes.
-The API comes with no warranty.
+This API has been created for **.go** learning purposes and comes with no warranty.